 From Hootsuite, Buffer to SproutSocial there are a range of platforms that help make social media easy.
 Schedule posts across platforms, run analytics, and then use the learnings to optimize your social media presence completely.

-6. Portfolio Building
+6. Portfolio Building Tools

 Freelancers need to demonstrate that they are good for your business repeatedly.
 This means they need websites or at least some kind of a portfolio hosted online.
-Use platforms like Canva or InVision to create or modify designs, Contently or WordPress to host your writing, or make an easy website with Wix, SquareSpace or Weebly.
+Use platforms like Canva or InVision to create or modify designs, Contently or WordPress to host your writing, or make an easy website with Wix, SquareSpace, or Weebly.

 Freelancers need finance tools like anyone else.
 Not just to send or receive money but also to keep track of finances and make accounting easier.
-Accounting software tools like Freshbooks or Quickbooks can track time, project, invoice and also accept credit card payments.
+Accounting software tools like Freshbooks or Quickbooks can track time, project, invoice, and also accept credit card payments.
 But if you’re more concerned with tracking your expenses and being nudged to save more, apps like Qapital or Moneybox can help with that.

-8. Effective Communication
+8. Tools That Support Effective Communication

 Writing tools are not just for those who work in content marketing.
 Almost everyone needs to write clearly and effectively as good communication is known to drive sales and conversions.
 Thankfully, apps like Grammarly or Hemingway can help convert chunky, difficult to understand sentences into simple, easy-to-read ones.

-9. Finding More Freelance Work
+9. Tools to Find More Freelance Work